6 March 2023

 The questions

-his review is presented in a Question and Answer format.
+For the sake of readability, this review is presented in a Question and Answer format.
 The questions are as follows:

 Q1: What is the plan of action that the draft Strategy implies?